Appliscale/xprof/README.md

 To develop `xprof` in convenience following setup is recommended.

 In the first terminal window start Erlang `xprof` by calling `make dev`.
-The  _sync_ app will be started, It automatically reloads erlang modules that have changed, so you don't need to recompile everytime something changed.
+The _sync_ app will also be started.
+It automatically reloads erlang modules that have changed, so you don't need to recompile everytime something changed.

 ```bash